Virginia Beach Arena

 Virginia Beach Arena was a proposed multi-purpose entertainment and sports arena adjacent to the Virginia Beach Convention Center on 19th Street in the oceanfront resort area, one block from Interstate-264 in Virginia Beach, Virginia.

 The facility was to be privately owned and financed with an approximate size of 500,000 square feet and an 18,000 seat capacity.
-By early 2018, the proposed arena was cancelled by the City of Virginia Beach.
+In late 2016, the proposed arena was cancelled by the City of Virginia Beach.
+This resulted in a court case between the city and the arena's planned builders, with a judge ruling that the city did not breach any contracts, saying they had "acted in good faith" when cancelling the project.

 The arena was projected to host events including major concerts, ice shows, trade shows, monster truck rallies, circuses and sporting events.
 It was to include NCAA/NBA/NHL-ready core features to enable future support of collegiate tournaments and a professional sports franchise.